Child-led / play based - Outdoor Learning & Adventure

 9.30 - 10am: Quarantine & transport to Limestone Island via FOMLI barge

 Participants should be dropped off at the Playground near the Onerahi Boat ramp (see map below) unless rough weather has forced an alternative venue (see below).
-We will be there and available to supervise participants in the playground from 8.30am until the programme officially starts at 9am.
+We will be there and available to supervise participants in the playground from 9am..
 Please let us know when you arrive so that we can sign your child in.
 The boat usually leaves at 9.30am (so don’t be late).

-We will be back at the Onerahi Boat ramp between 3 - 3.15pm unless weather dictates an early departure.
-The programme officially ends at 3.15pm and after 3.30pm a supervision fee of $6.50 per 15 minutes / per person will apply.
-Please complete the relevant section of the Sign up form if you require this service and make sure you let us know that you have collected your child (so that we can sign them out).
+We will be back at the Onerahi Boat ramp around 2.45pm unless weather dictates an early departure.
+Please make sure you let us know that you have collected your child (so that we can sign them out).

 What to bring (including food)